ivansible/server/roles/srv-redis/README.md

-# ivansible.srv_redis_ssl
+# ivansible.srv_redis

-This role installs redis server on a linux host and enables SSL access to redis by running a stunnel service in front.
+This role installs redis server on a linux host and enables SSL access for redis by running a stunnel service in front.

 Redis systemd service is named `redis-server` and stunnel service providing